 Dr Chris Tomlinson

 First Team Doctor

-Chris worked at both the 2012 London Olympics and Paralympics, and is Chief Medical Officer to Archery GB.
+Chris worked at both the 2012 London Olympics and Paralympics, and is Chief Medical Officer to British Gymnastics.
 He has been a Sports Physician at the English Institute of Sport for the past 4 years, and has travelled with teams for UK Athletics, The British Olympic Association and GB Gymnastics.